 Hands of the Carpenter is passionate about serving single mothers and widows in need.
 Hands provides HOPE… beginning with automobile repair and maintenance to support their desire for economic self-sufficiency.
 Six times a year they host car clinics.
 Come to inspect and work on cars, wash cars, or help the children of the women that are served with crafts while they wait.
 To find out more and to get involved, click here.

 Open Door Ministries’ mission is to show mercy, build community, and make disciples for Christ in urban Denver as an outreach of Open Door Fellowship Church.
 They exist to provide practical help and hope to people in urban Denver who are homeless or low income.
-The Family Room is a place where people in the ODM community can fellowship and where the homeless can more easily access our resources and facilities.
-The Family Room is largely dependent upon donations to keep it supplied as we offer hospitality and a safe place for homeless and all persons in our ministry.
+The Family Room is a place where people in the ODM community can fellowship and where the homeless can more easily access resources and facilities.
+The Family Room is largely dependent upon donations to keep it supplied as they offer hospitality and a safe place for homeless and all persons in the ministry.
 Another key part of the Family Room is empowering people in our community to give back.
 To learn more about the Family Room and other opportunities to serve at Open Door Ministries, click here.

 The Severe Weather Shelter Network providing emergency, overnight shelter in churches in Jefferson County and surrounding areas for people living on the streets.
 The general criteria for a cold weather night is 32º with moisture in the air and 20º on a dry night.
 Click here to find out ways to get involved.